phisad/keras-shatt/README.md

 # keras-shatt

-An Keras implementation of the Show, Attend and Tell paper
+An Keras implementation of the "Show, attend and tell" paper from [Xu et al (2015)](https://arxiv.org/abs/1502.03044).